Both WooCommerce and Easy Digital Downloads turn WordPress into a powerful eCommerce application. How do you know when to choose which?

 But I don't think that tells the full story.

 Speaking of stories, have I mentioned that several times I've gone golfing with a single club—the 7 iron?
 It's great at the tee; it performs well on the fairway, and if you raise it just a bit, it works on the greens.
 Everyone has a 7 iron and it's much easier to master than trying to learn a bunch of clubs.

 If you know anything about golfing, you'll know I'm an idiot when it comes to golf.
 I only go so I can smoke cigars with friends while they frustrate themselves (all golfers frustrate themselves all the time).

-Never has this been more true than when thinking about WooCommerce & Easy Digital Downloads.
+Never has this been truer than when thinking about WooCommerce and Easy Digital Downloads.